manifestinteractive/teleprompter/DEVELOPERS.md

 docker compose up
 ```

 These containers are good enough for development or use across a local network but are not hardened for production.
-If you intend to run them on the public Internet you should start by deploying them behind a reverse proxy as explained above
+If you intend to run them on the public internet you should start by deploying them behind a reverse proxy as explained above.

 Automated Control
 ---